Finite-sample performance of the maximum likelihood estimator in logistic regression: Introduction

-In addition, the quantity $h (\beta)$ is defined as the infimum of the expectation of an explicit family random variables that depend on $\beta$ (see eq.~(2.4) in~\cite{candes2020phase}), and the curve of the function $h$ is plotted numerically in this paper.
+In addition, the quantity $h (b)$ is defined as the infimum of the expectation of an explicit family of random variables that depend on $b$ (see eq.~\eqref{eq:boundary-function} below) and the curve of the function $h$ is plotted numerically in this paper.

 The conditions~\eqref{eq:phase-transition-mle} provide a precise characterization of the existence of the MLE under high-dimensional asymptotics, and in particular establish a sharp phase transition for this property, depending on the value of the aspect ratio $\gamma = \lim d/n$.